 In October 2013, the Parent Company entered into a lease agreement with PAGCOR to lease 1,427 sqm. property, with modern slot machines, including the rights to a proprietary system of linking and networking the said slot machines in Turf Club Bldg., San Lazaro Leisure Park, Carmona, Cavite.
 The Parent Company shall receive monthly variable rent equivalent to thirty- five percent (35%) of revenues less winnings/prizes and five (5%) franchise tax.
 The agreement shall be effective until December 31, 2016.
-As of September 30, 2017, the agreement is still under renewal.
+As of June 30, 2017, the agreement is still under renewal.

-Income from the lease agreement with PAGCOR amounted to \$\mathbb{P}15.2\$ million and \$\mathbb{P}20.1\$ million for the periods ended September 30, 2017 and 2016, respectively.
+Income from the lease agreement with PAGCOR amounted to ₱6.7 million and ₱10.1 million for the periods ended June 30, 2018 ad 2017, respectively.